 Use a Stand Mixer for Fresh Ravioli

-By why not use attachments for the KitchenAid and let the KitchenAid do the work?
-KitchenAid mixers have a port under the logo in the front of the machine.
-Some older models, you have to unscrew the black screw on the side to access to attachment port.
-The newer models, the logo flips up and you remove the screw to put the attachment in the port then screw it in to tighten and secure the attachment in the port.
-The pasta attachment comes with the roller for rolling out the dough and a fettuccine and spaghetti roller.
-The ravioli attachment is hand turned, it’s just a lot easier to fill it and roll the dough.
+Why not use attachments for the KitchenAid and let the KitchenAid do the work?
+KitchenAid mixers have a port under the logo on the front of the machine.
+In some older models, you have to unscrew the black screw on the side to access to attachment port.
+In the newer models, the logo flips up and you remove the screw to put the attachment in the port then screw it in to tighten and secure the attachment in the port.
+The pasta attachment comes with a roller for rolling out the dough and a fettuccine and spaghetti roller.
+The ravioli attachment is hand-turned, it’s just a lot easier to fill it and roll the dough.

 ~~ For the Dough ~~

 - 1 cup Semolina Flour

 - 2 tablespoons Water

 - 12 ounces ricotta

 - 1 teaspoon Tuscan Sunset

 - ¼ cup parmesan cheese